ElazarK/content-docs/playbooks/ExtraHop_Get_Peers_by_Host.md

-Given a host, the playbook will retrieve the peer network devices that communicated with that host in a given time range.
+Retrieves the peer network devices that communicated with that host in a given time range, when given a host.
 In addition to a list of peers and protocols (sorted by bytes) the playbook returns a link to the ExtraHop Live Activity Map to visualize the peer relationships.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.